ksaj/lispiness/README.md

 June 30, 2018: I finally found a resource worth learning from.
 [Practical Common Lisp](http://gigamonkeys.com/book/index.html).
 Still am going to post snippets that contain common gotchas.
 Then I'll add the appropriate methods.

+Sept 13, 2018: I'm not a gamer or a game developer, but I learned quite a lot from this article: https://all-things-andy-gavin.com/2011/03/12/making-crash-bandicoot-gool-part-9/.
+This also gives lots of arguments of why C and C++ aren't always up to the job.
+I really like how easy his GOOL is to read.

 # The Filez

 ## [1.lisp](https://github.com/ksaj/clisp/blob/master/1.lisp)